nextjournal/julia/README.md

-Julia Docker image for the nextjournal.com platform
+Julia Docker image for the nextjournal.com platform.